-A few years ago, my family and I spent a wonderful spring break vacation at the Ritz Carlton Lodge, Reynolds Plantation on Lake Oconee in Greensboro, Georgia, located halfway between Atlanta and Augusta.
+A few years ago, my family and I spent a wonderful spring break vacation at the Ritz Carlton, Reynold’s Lake Oconee in Greensboro, Georgia, located halfway between Atlanta and Augusta.

-The Ritz Carlton at Reynold’s Plantation, Lake Oconee
+The Ritz Carlton at Reynold’s Lake Oconee

-Easter Festivities at the Ritz Carlton, Lake Oconee
+Easter Festivities at the Ritz Carlton

-Take a side trip to Atlanta since it only 75 miles away.
-Have lunch at Dailey’s or dinner at Max Lager’s American Grill & Brewery, which the kids will love.
+In a little more than an hour from Lake Oconee, you can take a side trip to Atlanta.
+Grab lunch at Dailey’s or dinner at Max Lager’s American Grill & Brewery, which the kids will love.
 Head downtown to Centennial Olympic Park, World of Coca-Cola, and the CNN studio tour.

 FYI: Our car broke down in Atlanta during a day trip and could not be repaired until the next day.
-We phoned the Ritz at Reynold’s Plantation and their concierge made us a reservation for the Ritz Carlton Buckhead, across the street from the mall we were at, at no charge.
+We phoned the Ritz at Reynold’s Lake Oconee and their concierge made us a reservation for the Ritz Carlton Buckhead, across the street from the mall we were at, at no charge.

 This price of the room goes for $400-450 per weeknight.
 Not only were we able to go straight to our room and not worry about cabs, they even provided us free toiletries because we had nothing with us for the night.